brk-a/system-design/0x05-top_k_problem/0-top_k_problem.md

     - consistency must hold when adding or removing partitions
     - there are solutions, however, they have trade-offs; the most significant is accuracy
     - enter *count-min sketch*...
+    - count-min sketch is a data structure. think of it as a 2D array: the width is the pre-defined length of any of the arrays and the height is the number of hash functions in the structure
+    - calculate the hash value of incoming data using each function and add one to the corresponding index in the respective array
+    - example store A to the count-min sketch: use hash function to calc hash value of A using its identifier. the hash value is an index, *i*, on the array that corresponds to the repective hash functions. there will be N hash values, i<sub>n</sub>, where N is the number of hash functions and 0 &le; n &le; N. use said hash values to add one to the value of A\[i<sub>n</sub>\] in each array
+    - there will be collisions; that is alright
+    - to retrieve data, take the min value of all counters of A
+    - to choose width and height of count-min sketch, you need *d* &rarr; certainity with which we achieve accuracy and *e* &rarr; accuracy we want to have